muhiddinjv/udacity/d-build-tools/lessons/c-sass/README.md

 # Sass Lesson Notes

 ## Basics
 When a developer writes a .scss file, there is a problem.
-Browsers don’t know what Sass is (CSS extension language), they don’t run Sass, they run CSS.
+Browsers don’t know what Sass is (CSS extension language || preprocessor), they don’t run Sass, they run CSS.
 Sass transpiles to CSS - or in more common english - Sass can be directly translated to CSS.
 Anything you write in Sass can be written in 100% pure CSS, they are equivalent to each other, but the Sass syntax is going to be much shorter and easier to write than the CSS.

 Popular Benefits of Sass
 - Terser, more efficient syntax than css (like sass nesting)